christian-schlichtherle/neuron-di/README.md

 + No illegal reflective access whatsoever is required for dynamic loading of generated proxy classes.
-+ If a dependency provider method in a non-public subclass or sub-interface overrides or implements a method in a public superclass or super-interface, then the public superclass or super-interface is used.
++ If a dependency provider method in a non-public subclass or sub-interface overrides or implements a method in a public superclass or interface, then the public superclass or interface is used.

 ## More Documentation